HunterLockwood/HunterLockwood/README.md

-# Github Home for Dr. Hunter Thompson Lockwood
+# Dr. Hunter Thompson Lockwood

-I am a research linguist at the Myaamia Center at Miami University, and the University of Wisconsin-Madison.
-I do documentary linguistics for Native American communities who speak Algonquian languages.

-I don't use this here website for very much, so you can find more about what I do at [my personal website](https://sites.google.com/site/hunterlockwood)!
+I am a settler linguist who works for the Language Researach Office in [the Myaamia Center at Miami University](https://miamioh.edu/myaamia-center/), under Dr. David Costa.
+When given the time to explain myself, I typically say that I am an Algonquianist (a person who studies Algonquian languages) and a Language Documentarian, although much of the work I do today could be considered philology.

+I consider myself _just_ technologically knowledgeable to be dangerous.

+***

+I have spent the last 15 some odd years working with and for speakers of Algonquian languages in the Ojibwe-Potawatomi and Miami-Illinois subgroups.
+You can find out relatively-up-to-date information about me on [my personal website](https://sites.google.com/site/hunterlockwood).